-- (i) Long-term obligations-In the government-wide financial statements, long-term debt obligations are reported as liabilities on the statement of net position.
-The compensated absences and net pension liabilities have been liquidated in the past by the reporting units of the underlying employees, including primarily the general fund, with some smaller amounts paid by other governmental funds. - (j) Deferred outflows/inflows of resources-In addition to assets, the statement of financial position will, if required, report a separate section for deferred outflows of resources.
+- (i) Unearned revenues-Unearned revenue reported in the governmental fund financial statements represent unearned revenues or revenues which are measurable but not available and, in accordance with the modified accrual basis of accounting, are reported as unearned.
+These unearned revenues are primarily related to unearned grant revenue. - (j) Long-term obligations-In the government-wide financial statements, long-term debt obligations are reported as liabilities on the statement of net position.
+The compensated absences and net pension liabilities have been liquidated in the past by the reporting units of the underlying employees, including primarily the general fund, with some smaller amounts paid by other governmental funds. - (k) Deferred outflows/inflows of resources-In addition to assets, the statement of financial position will, if required, report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 Currently, the only items in this category consist of deferred amounts related to pensions and OPEB, as discussed further in Notes (9) and (10), respectively.